quantigoai/quantigo-Select-random-images-QC/README.md

 **Step 2**: Press `Run` button.

-**Step 3**: Whait until process is finished.
+**Step 3**: Whit until process is finished.
 Link to resulting project will be created in workspace tasks table.

 **Step 4**: App shuts down automatically on finish.